govhack-science/govhack-science.github.io/pages/_locations/vic/wyndham.md

     open: TBA
     close: TBA
 contact:
-  phone:
+  phone: TBA
 is_capital_city: FALSE
-display_weight: TBA
+display_weight: 30
 dataportals:
-  - 30
+  - wyndham
 ---

-wyndham
+Welcome to "Hack for Wyndham", a hackathon to use open data and build some thing useful for the people of Wyndham and Victoria.